-7.7.
+7.8.
 String

-7.7.1.
+7.8.1.
 Declaration

-string[*] <identifier> = <type-string>;
+String <identifier> = <type-string>;

-7.7.2.
+7.8.2.
 Literals

-Strings can be constructed in the same way as vectors using character literals.
+Strings can be constructed in the same way as arrays using character literals.
 Gazprea also provides a special syntax for string literals.
 A string literal is any sequence of character literals (including escape sequences) in between double quotes.
 For instance:

-string cats_meow = "The cat said \"Meow!\"\nThat was a good day.\n"
+String cats_meow = "The cat said \"Meow!\"\nThat was a good day.\n"

 vec -> std_output;